Vonage/vivid/docs/installation.md

 * NPM should pull the package from that registry (Vonage's artifactory) rather than from generic public one
 * Since the artifactory is protected, it should use the specified **authentication token**

-Obviously, authentication token better NOT to be hard-coded in your sources, but read from environment (_secrets_), meaning that all local dev machines and CI should have it set apriory.
+Obviously, authentication token better NOT to be hard-coded in your sources, but read from environment (_secrets_), meaning that all local dev machines and CI should have it set a priory.

 > You may read more info about `.npmrc` configuration [here](https://docs.npmjs.com/cli/v6/configuring-npm/npmrc).